kabudahab/assembly-pipeline-vm/README.md

     ```bash
     source ~/.bashrc
     ```
-8. Verify that binary files are installed by running the following command in termial:
+8. Verify that the environment variables are set by running the following command in termial:

     ```bash
     which run-assembly-pipeline.pl
     ```
-9. The previous command should output the path of each of the binary files:
+9. The previous command should output the path of the assembly pipeline wrapper script:

     ```bash
     /home/ubuntu/Documents/assembly-pipeline/run-assembly-pipeline.pl